How Did the Internet Start? Walk-through with the Internet History

 In simple words, a domain name is the address of a website.

-With the rapid growth of the Internet, it became impossible to maintain the host/website addresses.
+With the rapid growth of the Internet, it became impossible to memorize and maintain host/website addresses.

-So, in 1983, Domain Name System was introduced on the ARPANET and published by the Internet Engineering Task Force.
+In 1983, the Domain Name System was introduced on the ARPANET and published by the Internet Engineering Task Force.

 Internet Service Provider (ISP)

-An Internet Service Provider (ISP) is a term for an organization that can provide access to the Internet.
+An Internet Service Provider (ISP) is an organization that can provide access to the Internet.

 The Internet started as a closed network between government agencies, the military, universities, and colleges.

-But, with time, these departments began giving their employees Internet access.
+However, over time, these departments began providing their employees with home Internet access.

-The state of accessing the Internet at home became the cause for the creation of ISPs.
+The state of accessing the Internet at home led to the creation of ISPs.

 It acts as a link between your device and the Internet-connected servers.

-At the beginning of the Internet, there were three types of ISPs; Dial-up services , High-speed Internet or Broadband, and DSL (Digital Subscribers Line)
+At the beginning of the Internet era, there were three primary types of ISPs: dial-up services, High-speed Internet (also known as broadband), and DSL (Digital Subscriber Line).

 Hosting Services

-A hosting service is a web service that facilitates web admins to publish web pages and related data to the Internet.
+A hosting service is a web service that facilitates web administrators to publish web pages and related data to the Internet.

-Hosting services use special computers, called servers, to store the webmaster’s website.
-This process of storing the data on servers and making the websites available for global users is known as web hosting.
+Hosting services utilize specialized computers, known as servers, to store the webmaster’s website.
+The process of storing data on servers and making sites available to global users is known as web hosting.

-Hosting a website was a costly process initially.
+Initially, hosting a website was a costly process.

-The user must have a dedicated computer or server to transfer data and keep the website accessible to others.
-The data and web pages were accessible until the devices ran.
-Data access gets offline whenever those hosts get powered down.
+The user must have a dedicated computer or server to transfer data and maintain the website’s accessibility to others.
+The data and web pages were accessible until the devices were turned off.
+Data access becomes unavailable whenever those hosts are powered down.

-Hosting services began with the launch of GeoCities to overcome this issue in 1994.
+Hosting services were introduced with the launch of GeoCities in 1994 to address this issue.
 However, initially, the hosting services were not accessible to everyone.

 But things have evolved.
 Hosting services are now available for individuals and groups without any restrictions.